Western Michigan University School of Music

-This introductory-level general education course is designed to increase your appreciation of music.
+This introductory-level general education course is designed to increase and inform your appreciation of music.
 Content is presented through live concerts, lecture-demonstrations, multimedia and assigned web-based reading and listening.

 Required Course Materials

-(1) A Music 1500 User's License for the online WebBook & Workbook for A Listener's Introduction to Music ($16.50 available for purchase only at the WMU Bookstore in Bronco Mall).
-If you can't find the license in the bookstore shelved under "MUS1500", then look under "MUS1520".
-Until this license is turned in to the instructor, you will not have access to the online textbook readings and workbook quizzes through the MUS1500 E-Learning link.
+Until this license is purchased, you will not have access to the online textbook readings and workbook quizzes through the MUS1500 E-Learning link.
 All other class information is posted on the open MUS1500 homepage (see "Class Website" below).

 Grading, Testing and Attendance Policies

-Final grades in this course are based on a 1000-total point scale:
+Final grades in this course are based on a 750-total point scale:

 Distribution of Final Grades:

 E = 426 points or fewer (56.9% or lower)